nambonumestinvisibili/KillKardashians/README.md

 Feel free to play around!

 ## Installation
-These instructions will help you get a free copy:
+These instructions will help you get it up and running:

 Windows:
 ```powershell